christineklli/global-yield-impacts/README.md

 This repository contains all code used to generate SSP5-RCP8.5 estimates for the manuscript, "Predicting changes in agricultural yields from climate change scenarios and their implications for global food security" (April 27, 2023).
+The separate repositories used to estimate outputs for SSP1-RCP2.6 and SSP2-RCP4.5 can be made available upon request.
 All analysis was performed in the R.4.2.2. environment.

 ## Scripts